CHAPTER THIRTY—CONDITIONS

 He just kept staring at her, searching her expression, the wheels turning sluggishly behind his eyes.

 He hesitated.
-He closed the folder.
 “Okay.”

 “Take your time,” Heather said as he drifted wearily and uncertainly toward the door, glancing back at her.
+“Shower.
+Food.
+Sleep,” She emphasized.
+“I mean it.”

 +

 Eve strode into the lab ahead of Richard, shoulders squared and jaw set.
-Addie had lingered in front of the computer, calmly and nicely trying to win Sesame’s trust and get him to understand the gravity of the situation.
+Addie had lingered in front of the computer, calmly and nicely trying to win Sesame’s trust and get it to understand the gravity of the situation.

 There was a long pause from the laptop.